micans/pick/README.md

 computation.
 For plain column selection and row filtering this syntax is not needed though;
 pick command lines look pleasant enough for common use cases.

-Computation syntax is minimalist and terse, employing a stack language with just three types.
+Computation syntax is minimalist and terse, employing a stack language with just three types (variables, constants and operators).
 In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**
 On first sight it might look arcane or terrifying, requiring a long second look.
 Compensating for the terse stack language, `pick`'s inner computation loop is simple and dependable.